MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.intrinsic.expfrac.md

 ### numerator : [Int](xref:microsoft.quantum.qsharp.valueliterals#int-literals)

 Numerator ($k$) in the dyadic fraction representation of the angleby which the qubit register is to be rotated.
-The angle is expressed in radians.

 ### power : [Int](xref:microsoft.quantum.qsharp.valueliterals#int-literals)

 Power of two ($n$) specifying the denominator of the angle by whichthe qubit register is to be rotated.
-The angle is expressed in radians.

 ### qubits : [Qubit](xref:microsoft.quantum.qsharp.valueliterals#qubit-literals)[]